-19. SEGMENT INFORMATION
+18. SEGMENT INFORMATION

 We have two reportable segments: North American wholesale operations ("Wholesale") and North American retail operations ("Retail").
 Our Chief Executive Officer evaluates the performance of our segments based on earnings from operations.
 Therefore, interest income or expense, other income or expense, and income taxes are not allocated to the segments.
-The "other" category in the table below includes our wholesale and retail operations in Australia, South Africa, Asia Pacific, and Europe, which do not meet the criteria for separate reportable segment classification.
+As of December 31, 2023, the "other" category in the table below included our wholesale and retail operations in Australia, South Africa, and Asia Pacific, which do not meet the criteria for separate reportable segment classification.
+We ceased operations in the Asia Pacific region in 2023, and are in the final stages of winding down this business.

-In the wholesale segment, shoes are marketed through more than 10,000 footwear, department and specialty stores, primarily in the United States and Canada.
+In the Wholesale segment, shoes are marketed through more than 10,000 footwear, department and specialty stores, primarily in the United States and Canada.
 Licensing revenues are also included in our wholesale segment.
 We have licensing agreements with third parties who sell our branded apparel, accessories, and specialty footwear in the United States, as well as our footwear in Mexico and certain markets overseas.
-In 2022 and 2021, there was no single customer with sales of 10% or more of our total sales.
+In 2023 and 2022, there was no single customer with sales of 10% or more of our total sales.